 Combination therapies, for example with benzoyl peroxide, baking soda, lactic acid, salicylic acid, or other anti-microbials might improve the potency of your acne treatment massively.
 You can purchase the oils and chemicals in different combinations online, or make your own combinations, depending on what you want.
 There is a lot of evidence for most over the counter treatments not working very well, so do your research before you buy.

 Cannabidiol is one of the relative newcomers to treating acne.
-Any good how to use tea tree oil for acne guide should have a little bit about CBD.
+Any good guide should have a little bit about CBD.
 Like tea tree oil, CBD has anti-inflammatory effects.
 It is not anti-microbial, but it has the remarkable quality of helping to regulate the sebocytes, or oil producing cells, in your skin.
 This slows down the production of sebum (the oil) and stops pores getting blocked so easily.

 The combination of anti-microbial, anti-inflammatory, and sebostatic effects from CBD and tea tree oil could be a game changer for your skin.
 Both are tolerable and have few side effects (if any), both are relatively affordable, and both can be organically and responsibly produced.